Your London firm pays for SaaS and then pays people to make up for what it can't do

 How to choose a developer in London

 Choose a partner who spends the first sessions mapping your actual process, not pitching a stack.
 The whole value of custom software is encoding your real workflow, so a team that doesn't deeply understand it will build the wrong thing expensively.
 Insist on a paid discovery phase and a clear view of which 20% genuinely warrants building versus what should stay in SaaS.
-Connect the build to your CRM, internal tools, and business intelligence dashboard plans so it becomes the spine of your operation rather than another silo.
+Connect the build to your CRM, internal tools, and business intelligence (BI) dashboard plans so it becomes the spine of your operation rather than another silo.

 From kickoff to launch: the schedule